Gliese8/RedditRealtimeAnalysis/README.md

-# Reddit Realtime Analysis Sparkstreaming Hackathon 🤖
+# Reddit Realtime Analysis Spark streaming Hackathon 🤖

 #### Using Reddit topics (subreddits such as AskReddit, AskMen AskWomen) providing some insights and metrics in Real-Time.
 #### There are no stupid question?